satish191821/GeekHub-v2/README.md

 # <p align="center">GeekHub v2</p>

 This Chrome Extension syncs your GeeksForGeeks problem solutions to a GitHub repository.
-It helps you centralize your solutions, track your progress, and build your GitHub portfolio.
+It helps you centralize your solutions, track your progress, and build your GitHub portfolio🚀.

 ## Installation